rohitmurali8/football_computer_vision/README.md

 - **Tracking**
   - Track movement of the detected objects using ByteTrack
 - **Team Classification**
-  - Embedding analysis for players with SigLIP and UMAP.
-Then classify into different teams using K-Means Clustering
+  - The detected players with the YOLOv8 model are cropped into numpy arrays, pre-processed and passed into a pre-trained SigLIP model in HuggingFace
+  - This SigLIP model gives us the embeddings which are 768 dimensions in size.
+The embeddings are then scaled down to 3 dimensions using UMAP
+  - The reduced embeddings are then classified into 2 clusters using K-Means Clustering to represent 2 different teams
 - **Keypoint Inference**
   - Detecting keypoint position in the field for real-time pitch understanding
 - **Pitch Homography**